replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/overview.md

 ---
 title: Overview
-description: Host Collectors and Analyzers in Support Bundles
+description: Host collectors and analyzers in support bundles
 ---

 > New in v0.40.0 of Troubleshoot!